daustin391/customs-document-uploader/README.md

 ## Acknowledgments

-I am thankful for the Django documentation, which was very helpful during the development of this application, especially the getCsrf() function of main.js, which has only minor changes from the code provided in the documentation on (Using CSRF protection with AJAX)[https://docs.djangoproject.com/en/4.1/howto/csrf/#using-csrf-protection-with-ajax].
+I am thankful for the Django documentation, which was very helpful during the development of this application, especially the getCsrf() function of main.js, which has only minor changes from the code provided in the documentation on [Using CSRF protection with AJAX](https://docs.djangoproject.com/en/4.1/howto/csrf/#using-csrf-protection-with-ajax).